ChaitaliDikholkar/ChaitaliDikholkar/README.md

 -  Hi, I’m @ChaitaliDikholkar, I have developed a strong foundation in the computer sciences and a passion for using data to uncover meaningful insights.
 - I’m interested in bring my technical and analytical skills to the field of data science as an entry-level data analyst.
 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in data cleansing, stastical programming, SQL and R programming, which I believe will be valuable assets in my role as a data analyst.n my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
+I also gained experience in data cleansing, stastical programming, SQL and R programming, which I believe will be valuable assets in my role as a data analyst.
+In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
 - I’m looking to collaborate on a well known organization, to upskill myself.
 Where, I get a full opportunity to learn more about data analytics, collaborate with co-workers and work on more challenging projects.

 - 📫 How to reach me My CV in [pdf](https://github.com/ChaitaliDikholkar/ChaitaliDikholkar/blob/main/ChaitaliDikholkar_resume_DataAnalyst.pdf).